akononovicius/physRisk-content-repository/articles/2018/emm-order-book-model.md

 is placed on the same side of the order book as the market order with probability \\\( p \\\), likewise a limit order is placed on the opposite side of the order book with probability \\\( 1 - p \\\).

+Note that order book model formulated in this way is essentially an almost perfect replica of the Walrasian market maker.

 ## Interactive applets